phenixphp/phenix-docs/src/guide/getting_started.md

 }
 ```

-The first thing to mention is that we inject the **request** into the index method, so the paginator has access to the URL variables to establish which page will be queried and if there are query parameters they will be loaded to the URLs that are generated in the response.
-To get all the data in the users table just use the `get` method instead `paginate` method.
+The first thing to mention is that we inject the **request** into the index method, so the paginator has access to the URL variables to establish which page will be queried, and if there are query parameters, they will be loaded to the URLs that are generated in the response.
+To get all the data in the users table, just use the `get` method instead of the `paginate` method.

 Open the terminal using the shortcut **Ctrl + Shift + \`**, and run the server.